Jump to section

 Submissive Urination

 Submissive urination usually occurs in young dogs that lack confidence or are fearful.
 Your dog will exhibit other signs of being submissive such as ears back, head bowed, lack of eye contact and slow, low tail wagging.
-If your dog is dripping urine as a result of being submissive, do not despair, they will usually outgrow it.
+If your dog is dripping urine as a result of being submissive, do not despair, as increased confidence can help this problem.

 Urinary Tract or Bladder Infection